Neelgats/Neelgats/README.md

 - 👋 Hi, I’m @Neelgats
-- 👀 I’m interested in coding and designing
+- 👀 I’m interested in programming and designing
-- 🌱 I’m currently learning c++ and after effects
+-
+- ```🌱 On my way to become a fullstack developer```

 -